Skip to navigation menu Skip to content

 Dr. Franck KalumeDr.
 Franck Kalume

 Using these advanced models, Dr. Kalume is developing an implantable, multimodal medical device for pediatric epilepsy patients.
 The device monitors waking and sleeping status, cardiac and respiratory rhythm, and brain activity using electroencephalogram (EEG) technology.
 With these biometrics, the device will detect signs of seizures and SUDEP to provide early warnings for these events.
 The device could respond to early signs of seizure onset with electrical stimulation to disrupt the progression of an attack.
+Dr. Kalume and team are also exploring how sensory stimulation applied during seizures might help reduce the severity of these events and protect against SUDEP.

 Stage of Development

-• Pre-clinical in vitro and in vivo
+• Preclinical in vitro

 Partnering Opportunities